About the author

 Most people know me through my blog, I’d Rather Be Writing, which has been an active online blog for tech comm for the past decade.

 Like most technical writers, I stumbled into technical writing after working in other fields.
-I first earned a BA in English and an MFA in nonfiction creative writing, and then started out my career as a writing teacher.
-Realizing that teaching wasn’t my calling, I transitioned into marketing copywriting, and then turned to technical writing to survive financially.
+I first earned a BA in English and an MFA in Literary Nonfiction, and then started my career as a writing teacher.
+After a stint in teaching, I transitioned into marketing copywriting and then turned to technical writing (mainly for financial reasons).

 Despite my initial resistance to the idea of technical writing (I thought it would be boring), I found that I actually liked technical writing — a lot more than copywriting.
-Technical writing combined my love for writing and my fascination with technology.
+Technical writing combines my love for writing and my fascination with technology.
 I get to play with tools and handle all aspects of content production, from design to styles to publishing workflows.

-Although I don’t have a programming background, I’ve always been somewhat technical.
-As a teacher I created my own interactive website.
+Although I didn’t have a programming background, I’ve always been somewhat technical.
+As a teacher, I created my own interactive website.
 As a traditional technical writer, I often set up or hacked the authoring tools and outputs.
 I like learning and experimenting with new technologies.
 The developer documentation landscape suits me well, and I enjoy it.

 Still, I’m by no means a programmer.
-As a technical writer, deep technical knowledge is helpful but not always essential, as it tends to be too specialized and comes at the expense of other skills and knowledge.
-What matters most is your ability to learn something new, across a lot of different domains and products, even if it’s challenging at first.
-And then to articulate your knowledge in easy-to-consume ways.
+As a technical writer, in-depth technical knowledge is helpful but not always essential, as it tends to be too specialized and comes at the expense of other skills and knowledge.
+What matters most is the ability to learn something new, across a lot of different domains and products, even if it’s challenging at first.
+And then to articulate the knowledge in easy-to-consume ways.
 The writing process is still just as relevant when writing API docs as other forms of docs.

-That’s probably why you’re taking this course — because you want to develop your skills and knowledge to increase your capabilities at work, enhance your skillset’s marketability, and maybe figure out how to document the new API your company is rolling out.
+You’re probably taking this course because you want to develop your skills and knowledge to increase your capabilities at work, to enhance your skillset’s marketability, or maybe figure out how to document the new API your company is rolling out.